Wilbertz/TV-Script-Generation/README.md

 ## Installation <a name="installation"></a>

 This project was written in Python 3.6, using a Jupyter Notebook on Anaconda.
-Currently (Septemebr 2019) you cannot use Python 3.7, since tensorflow 1.7.1 doesn't have a version corresponding to python 3.7 yet.
+Currently (September 2019) you cannot use Python 3.7, since tensorflow 1.7.1 doesn't have a version corresponding to python 3.7 yet.

 The relevant Python packages for this project are as follows:
  - os